jamesleocodes/DSA/README.md

-# Data Structures and Algorithms (DSA) Solutions
+# Data Structures and Algorithms (DSA) Simple Approach

-This repository contains solutions to various Data Structures and Algorithms problems.
+This repository contains simple solutions to various Data Structures and Algorithms problems.
 Each problem is organized in its own directory with a detailed explanation and implementation.

 ## Problems